Second Battle of Torreón: Torreón approach

 The Nazas Division, under the command of José Refugio Velasco, who defended Torreón, had 7,000 men, 19 cannons and 35 machine guns.
 Velasco, to prevent a recurrence of the events of last fall, had now assigned troops to a number of locations.
 He also sent people along the railway to Bermejillo, about 40 km north of the city, Mapimí, 61 km northwest, Tlahualilo in the northeast, and Sacramento, led by Juan Andreu Almazán, to protect the railway line there.

-On the March 20, the revolutionary army left Conejos, but Aguirre Benavides separated from them to occupy Tlahualilo.
+On March 20, the revolutionary army left Conejos, but Aguirre Benavides separated from them to occupy Tlahualilo.
 Tomás Urbina, whose men had not yet united with the Villistas, was sent to Mapimí, which he managed to occupy by March 21 despite the outbreak of a smallpox epidemic in his team.
 Toribio Ortega's forces defeated Benjamín Argumedo's 300-strong unit of the Reds at Estación Peronal, where he ran away from a cavalry attack.
 Ortega pursued them, but at Bermejillo he encountered another 300 enemies, but they were also smashed, and the rest were persecuted, eventually barely 30 of them escaping.
 At the same time, Aguirre Benavides also defeated the Tlahualilo allies: he lost 14 people (dead and wounded in total), while about 60 of the Huertists died.
 The main part of the Northern Division then camped in Bermejillo.
 Villa also brought together smaller revolutionary troops that were scattered in the area.

 Like Velasco, Villa sent troops to Sacramento, led by Aguirre Benavides.
 Sacramento-defending Almazan gathered his horsemen, the Confederates who had fled Tlahualilo, 200 infantry, and on the afternoon of March 21 a further 600 infantry reinforcement of Colonel Meraz arrived from Monterrey, but they continued on to Torreón.
 When Almazan saw a huge cloud of dust beaten by the wild riders around 5–6 in the afternoon, he immediately sent a message to Meraz to return, but this did not happen.
 When the horsemen arrived, melee ensued, and the Confederates soon retreated to the nearby hacienda, where they occupied the buildings and roofs.
 Since the cannons of Aguirre Benavides and Rodríguez were probably damaged along the way, and many of their dynamite bombs did not work, they had difficulty moving forward through the settlement.
 Although no reinforcements were requested, Villa sent the Camargo brigade there after receiving the first progress reports.
 The night attack was repulsed by defenders.